Extending Erd\H{o}s- Beck's theorem to higher dimensions: Abstract

 \section{Abstract}

 Erd\H{o}s-Beck theorem states that $n$ points in the plane with at most $n-x$ points collinear define at least $c xn$ lines for some positive constant $c$.
+It implies $n$ points in the plane define $\Theta(n^2)$ lines unless most of the points (i.e. $n-o(n)$ points) are collinear.

 In this paper, we will present two ways to extend this result to higher dimensions.
+Given a set $S$ of $n$ points in $\mathbb{R}^d$, we want to estimate a lower bound of the number of hyperplanes they define (a hyperplane is defined or spanned by $S$ if it contains $d+1$ points of $S$ in general position).
+Our first result says the number of spanned hyperplanes is at least $cxn^{d-1}$ if there exists some hyperplane that contains $n-x$ points of $S$ and saturated (as defined in Definition \ref{defi_saturated}).
+Our second result says $n$ points in $\R^d$ define $\Theta(n^d)$ hyperplanes unless most of the points belong to the union of a collection of flats whose sum of dimension is strictly less than $d$.

+Our result has application to point-hyperplane incidences and potential application to the point covering problem.